Digital Signature Legality and Interest in the World

 - Conclusion

-Prior to the computer age, people executed contracts and agreements with pen and paper.
+Before the computer age, people executed contracts and agreements with pen and paper.
 It was, therefore, easy to authenticate agreements by penning down a signature, usually at the end of documents.

 However, computers have brought considerable changes to how contracts are created now.
-Organizations are going from digitizing sections of their business to operating completely online.
+Organizations are going from digitizing sections of their business to operating entirely online.
 The unavoidable need to engage with international customers has compelled many companies to embrace this change.

 With the rise of digital signatures comes more questions about its legality.
 The short answer is that in most cases, digital signatures are legally accepted and have the same ruling as a handwritten signature.
 There are instances where you may need a long answer, though, and it’s all laid out below.